ionakathryn/Java-Cardiff-Uni/README.md

 This repo is a collection of the work, mostly assignments that I have completed as part of Cardiff Universitys part time course in Java Programming.
-ALthough this course is part time, it has the same content that Computer Science MSc students take.
+Although this course is part time, it has the same content that the full time Computer Science MSc students take.

 JAVA1 [COMPLETE]